How to Start your Cotopaxi Climb

 Cotopaxi Climbing Routes

-All the Cotopaxi climbing routes are all grade II (PD), but only one (the Normal Route) is used at the moment.
+All the Cotopaxi climbing routes are grade II (PD), but only one (the Normal Route) is used at the moment.
 They all start out from the José Rivas hut:

 Normal Route (North)